Iasa-Global/btabok/pages/adoption/usage_scenarios_btabok.md

 - The BTABoK and Business Architects

-- Business Architect Competencies and Role
+- Business Architect Competencies and Roles

 - Artifacts, Deliverables, and Utilization